-It all started when I chanced across a video highlighting the different work done by Bethesda Care & Counselling Service Centre (BCS).
+It all started when I chanced across a video highlighting the different work done by Bethesda Care Services (BCS).
 In that video, there was a segment that featured the importance of family bonding.
 The all too familiar theme of both working parents striving in the corporate world to bring home an income to support a child, who very much is left to himself/herself to grow up and expected to navigate through life’s unnerving trails alone.
 It struck a chord with me as I had on several points in my life been guilty of neglecting my own children in the pursuit of fame and fortune.
 However, I was blessed to have had a number of godly men speak good counsel into my life and reverse my course of action before it was too late.

 I thought it important to bless others in the importance of good family bonding just as I had been blessed.
 At an information booth set up by BCS, I later learnt that the VWO was keen to sign up volunteers who were keen to make a difference in the lives of families who were challenged in this area.
 I immediately signed up as a volunteer and indicated the timeslots and frequency in which I was available to offer my service.